How to Help Your Mother With Alcohol Addiction

 Does My Mom Drink Too Much?

 Only a doctor or other licensed professional can diagnose someone with an alcohol use disorder.
-However, if you are wondering if your mother drinks too much, you may notice some of the following AUD warning signs below:2
+However, if you are wondering if your mother drinks too much, you may notice several AUD warning signs.

-- Wanting or trying to stop drinking but not being able to do so.
+- Attempting to curb or stop drinking but being unable to do so

-- Continuing to use alcohol despite the social problems it causes.
+- Continuing to drink despite any interpersonal problems it is causing

 If you are concerned for your mother, you can start the conversation.
 She doesn’t have to be at “rock bottom” before getting help.
 But, a parent-child relationship is unique.
 You may fear that your mother will feel upset by bringing it up, but ignoring her AUD can worsen your relationship over time.
 To have the most effective conversation, there are a few things to consider: